PyO3/pyo3/guide/src/get_started.md

 ## Usage

-PyO3 supports python 2.7 as well as python 3.5 and up.
-The minimum required rust version is 1.30.0-nightly 2018-08-18.
+PyO3 supports python 3.5 and up.
+The minimum required rust version is 1.34.0-nightly 2019-02-06.

 You can either write a native python module in rust or use python from a rust binary.